osmanx8/raydium-bonkfun-bot/README.md

 # Trading Bot - Raydium CPMM

 ## Overview

+  This bot can launch token with multi-keypair on raydium cpmm pool like [IMG](https://dexscreener.com/search?q=znv3FZt2HFAvzYf5LxzVyryh3mBXWuTRRng25gEZAjh)
   This repository contains a Solana trading bot designed to operate in Raydium CPMM Pools.
 The bot implements several advanced features such as:

   - Volume Boost: Enhancing trading volumes within the pool.